mpritham/probabilisp/report.md

 Comparing the end result of the project, with our proposal, we have implemented most of the proposed functionality.

-**Parser Combinators**
+*Parser Combinators*

 Our proposal outlined the creation of a parser combinator library, which we would use to lex and parse raw text into the Probabalisp AST.
 This functionality is completed in our final project, and works as expected with no limitations.

-**Probabalisp Interpreter**
+*Probabalisp Interpreter*

 We proposed an implementation of a lisp-like language interpreter with support for various features (listed above).
 All of the features proposed are supported in our implementation.

-**Probability Primitives**
+*Probability Primitives*

 We proposed the support for uniform distributions, the ability to join distributions, the ability to compute probabilities of events, and the ability to sample elements from a distribution.
 We support all of these features.
 We additionally proposed support for non-uniform distributions; we did not have the chance to implement this.

 ## Tests

 We implemented 195 test cases to test the parser, probability primitives library, and interpreter.
 The parser test cases were ported over from MP5, giving us ample coverage of the parsing logic.
-Unit tests were added for each of the probability primitives, e.g., `uniform`, `(??)`, `select`, etc. Finally, to test the entire intepreter we added three test cases correponding to the three examples in the `examples` directory.
+Unit tests were added for each of the probability primitives, e.g., `uniform`, `(??)`, `select`, etc. Finally, to test the entire interpreter we added three test cases corresponding to the three examples in the `examples` directory.
 These examples cover a broad range of functionality, and having them as part of our tests gives us confidence that the interpreter is working as expected.

 The tests use the [Haskell Test Framework](https://hackage.haskell.org/package/HTF) with [HUnit](https://hackage.haskell.org/package/HUnit).
 They are easily readable, which helps document the supported functionality of the Probabilisp language.